12 money tips to beat holiday stress

 Grow, save, and boss your way to less financial stress this season

-It’s the fourth quarter.
-That’s crunch time in football, and October through December is budget-crunch time for families facing the financial pressures of the holidays.
+The fourth quarter is crunch time in football, and October through December is budget-crunch time for families facing the financial pressures of the holidays.

 Money pressures have a way of bringing strain to a season that is supposed to be about relationships and celebration.